Wenvalegam/CanVaxDOpt_Model/README.md

 # Dose optimization of an adjuvanted peptide-based personalized neoantigen melanoma vaccine (2023)

-Authors: Wencel Valega-Mackenzie, Marisabel Rodriguez Messan, Osman N. Yogurtcu, Ujwani Nukala, Zuben E. Sauna, and Hong Yang
+**Authors**: Authors: Wencel Valega-Mackenzie, Marisabel Rodriguez Messan, Osman N. Yogurtcu, Ujwani Nukala, Zuben E. Sauna, and Hong Yang
-# Dose Optimization of an Adjuvanted Peptide-Based Personalized Neoantigen Melanoma Vaccine (2023)

-**Authors**: Name1, Name2, ...

 ## Overview

-This repository provides the code to reproduce the numerical results presented in our paper [insert citation here].
-It includes a Jupyter Notebook named CanVaxDOpt, which guides users through the process of simulating optimal vaccine doses, immune responses, and tumor responses for each patient.
+This repository provides the code to reproduce the numerical results presented in our paper [citation here].
+It includes a Jupyter Notebook named [CanVaxDOpt](CanVaxDOpt.ipynb), which guides users through the process of simulating optimal vaccine doses, immune responses, and tumor responses for each patient.

 ### Key Features: